 As one of the UK’s leading specialists in the consultation, design and implementation of environmental solutions, we at FiveRivers understand that the restoration of peatland is key to maintaining the health of our planet.

-Not only do peatland areas provide food and shelter for a wide range of wildlife species, but they also play an instrumental role in flood management, acting like a giant sponge to absorb moisture.
-Most critically, peatlands can help us to slow climate change – but negative human intervention (such as the draining of peatlands for crops, burning for grouse habitat, or peat extraction for energy purposes) has put these most crucial of ecosystems at great risk.
+Peatland areas provide food and shelter for a wide range of wildlife species and also play an instrumental role in flood management, acting like a giant sponge to absorb moisture.
+Most critically, peatlands can help us to slow climate change via carbon sequestration.
+However, negative human intervention (such as the draining of peatlands for crops, burning for grouse habitat or peat extraction for energy purposes) has put these most crucial of ecosystems at great risk.